openfren/openfren-nft-generator-nftchef/README.md

   * Correct environment, solana addresses

 ### Nesting Folders
 The priority for nested folders appears to follow [0-9][a-z] with definite layers taking a priority.
+E.g If you set your lineart.png to be last but it doesn't have a rarity it will be put on top of the layers with rarity.

+Working Structure

+Eyeware
+  1_Base
+    Base01#50.png
+  2_Secondary
+    Secondary01#50.png
+  3_Texture
+    Texture#100.png
+  4_LA
+    LineArt#100.png

 ## Creator Accounts